WASHINGTON, D.C. |

 Everyone – industry, government, parents, schools, communities and healthcare professionals – share the goal of solving childhood obesity within a generation.
 That is why food and beverage companies continue to develop and implement innovative and responsible products and tools that help consumers eat a healthy diet.

-Based in Washington, D.C., the Grocery Manufacturers Association is the voice of more than 300 leading food, beverage and consumer product companies that sustain and enhance the quality of life for hundreds of millions of people in the United States and around the globe.
+Based in Washington, D.C., the Consumer Brands Association is the voice of more than 300 leading food, beverage and consumer product companies that sustain and enhance the quality of life for hundreds of millions of people in the United States and around the globe.